 Some airlines request APIS information only at check-in.
-Often, however, this is done directly after booking together with the TSA data for the Secure Flight Program.
-In any case, you will need to complete the online form before you enter the US.
+This is often done directly after booking with the TSA data for the Secure Flight Program.
+In any case, you must complete the online form before entering the US.

-Be at the airport early to check-in your luggage in time, even if there are long queues.
+Be at the airport early to check in your luggage on time, even if there are long queues.
 At the counter, you will present your passport and get your boarding pass.

 The security check may take a little longer depending on the airport, current travel volume, international security situation, and your flight route.
 A second security check is also possible, to which you might be escorted, thanks to a (possibly handwritten) note on your boarding pass (SSSS = Secondary Security Screening Selection).

 During the SSSS, the hand luggage is thoroughly searched, and the passenger is scanned and questioned in detail.
 Do not let this routine check upset you, and answer briefly and precisely.

 The US customs declaration paper form has been officially abolished for environmental reasons and replaced by the electronic declaration at passport control (e.g., at the APC machine).
 However, paper forms are still occasionally sighted on flights and in arrival halls.